Popstars: The Rivals: Girls Aloud

 After the success of their first single "Sound of the Underground", Girls Aloud spent five months recording the follow-up single and their debut album.
 Sound of the Underground was released in May 2003, reaching number two on the UK Albums Chart.
 Over the next five years, Girls Aloud released four additional studio albums and a greatest hits collection – What Will the Neighbours Say?
 (2004), Chemistry (2005), The Sound of Girls Aloud: The Greatest Hits (2006), Tangled Up (2007), and Out of Control (2008).
 All of their albums have been certified platinum, while The Sound of Girls Aloud has sold over a million copies.
 Their albums have produced 20 consecutive UK top ten singles, including four number ones.
 Girls Aloud have been nominated for four BRIT Awards, winning Best Single in 2009 for "The Promise".

 In 2009, Girls Aloud took a hiatus to explore solo endeavours.
 Cheryl Tweedy became Cheryl and proceeded to release four studio albums – 3 Words (2009), Messy Little Raindrops (2010), A Million Lights (2012) and Only Human (2014), which reached number-one, number-one, number-two, and number-seven, respectively.
 Collectively, the albums included ten singles, five of which – "Fight for This Love", "Promise This", "Call My Name", "Crazy Stupid Love" and "I Don't Care" – reached the top position on the UK Singles Chart.
 Cheryl became the first British female solo artist to have five number-one singles in the UK, and held the record for the British female solo artist with the most UK number-one singles until 2018.

 Nadine Coyle and Nicola Roberts also released solo material.
 Coyle released her debut album Insatiable through a partnership with Tesco in November 2010, while Roberts released Cinderella's Eyes in 2011.
 Both albums failed to make a major impact on the charts.
+Coyle later took part in the nineteenth series of I'm a Celebrity...Get Me Out of Here! in 2019, being the eighth contestant to be voted out.
 Consequently, Roberts now writes for friend and former bandmate, Cheryl.
 Roberts also created Dainty Doll, a make-up range aimed at fair-skinned individuals like herself.
 She has become vocal in her support of laws preventing minors from using sunbeds, in addition to highlighting the dangers of tanning in a BBC Three documentary Nicola Roberts: The Truth About Tanning.
 In 2010, she filmed a guest appearance on Britain's Next Top Model.
 She continued her television work by appearing as a judge on the Rihanna-produced series Styled to Rock in 2012.
-On 15 August 2020, Nicola performed The Captive's Hymn at a VJ Day concert at Horse Guards Parade, London.
+In 2020, Roberts took part in the first series of the UK version of The Masked Singer, which she won as "Queen Bee".
+In August 2020, Roberts performed The Captive's Hymn at a VJ Day concert at Horse Guards Parade, London.